 Erika’s talent for framing issue campaigns and organizing the right voices to shift public and policymakers’ opinions was honed as political director at NARAL Pro-Choice America, working where she worked to protect and expand access to legal abortion.
 In 2013, Erika forged new partnerships for NARAL with national and local organizations led by women of color to defeat an abortion ban in Albuquerque, New Mexico, and in 2014, led ground-breaking message research demonstrating broad support for abortion access, which NARAL still uses to organize and grow its membership.

-Erika earned a bachelor’s degree from Howard University and M.A. in Political Management from George Washington University.
-Erika serves as vice chair of the Advisory Council for the Women’s Information Network (WIN), a professional development organization for young Democratic women beginning their careers in Washington, DC.
+Erika earned a bachelor’s degree from Howard University and a master’s in Political Management from George Washington University.
+Erika serves as vice chair of the Advisory Council for the Women’s Information Network, a professional development organization for young Democratic women beginning their careers in Washington, D.C.
 She was born and raised in Detroit.

 - Political Director, NARAL Pro-Choice America

 - Regional Director, Democratic Congressional Campaign Committee

 - Organizer, 2006 Michigan Democratic Party’s coordinated campaign to reelect Gov. Jennifer Granholm and Sen. Debbie Stabenow